DariusNetX/BagBrain-Dashboard/replit.md

-✓ Enhanced confetti system with proper error handling and console debugging ✓ Improved responsive wrapping with max-width containers and proper mobile layout ✓ Added glow-gold, glow-cyan, and glow-purple classes for comprehensive text enhancement
+✓ Enhanced confetti system with proper error handling and console debugging ✓ Improved responsive wrapping with max-width containers and proper mobile layout ✓ Added glow-gold, glow-cyan, and glow-purple classes for comprehensive text enhancement ✓ Unified all text to use bright golden color (#fff700) matching main header for better readability